fusioncharts/dev_centre_docs/getting-started/plain-javascript/your-first-gauge-using-plain-javascript.md

 ## Chart data

-The thresholds for the above sample have been defined using the following range:
+The thresholds for the above sample is shown in the table below:

 | Range | Color | Hex Code |
 | ----- | ----- | -------- ||